Model Import Wizard

 Advanced Instructions for 3DS Models

-Note: The instructions below do not apply to
+Note: These instructions do not apply to SKP files

 Doors & Windows